Sheila M. Reindl

 Outside of the BSC: Past teacher of Expository Writing and Acting Director of Harvard Writing Center.
 I am a licensed psychologist.

 Personal: I was born and raised in Madison, WI, and I was/am a first-gen student.
 My personal interests include color and design, writing, listening to NPR, cross-generational conversation, and stories of how people are moved to lend the self in the service of something greater than the self.
 I am married with two grown daughters.
-My husband and I have four dogs.
+My husband and I have three dogs.